jeffoxd/shoutout-showdown/README.md

 # Shoutout Showdown

 This is a [Next.js](https://nextjs.org/) project commissioned by [Kiha](https://www.instagram.com/kihakiha_/), it is an educational website that allows interactive learning.
 Art assets and idea done by her, website & code by me!
+It has custom fonts too.
 Do note the website is non-responsive (non-mobile friendly), and it's best used on a 1980x1080 resolution laptop, due to time constraints.

 ## Showcase